 Prior: Do pre-learning tasks assigned by lecturers.
 Post: Do feedback to lecturers (questions and comments on the lecture).

-The total of reports counts 50%.
+The total of feedback and question reports counts 70%.
+The total of reports counts 30%.
 All of the reports must be submitted until the end of classes.
-The total of feedback and question reports (attendance) counts 50%.
-At least 2/3 of the reports must be submitted in principle.

-Reference book: will be introduced as needed.
+Reference books will be introduced as needed.